Useful Writing Guidelines

 - Gender inclusive language: See Tyndale policy with examples; see also the Chicago Manual of Style on Gender Neutrality (Tyndale password req'd).

 - Writing Style: See Strunk's classic Elements of Style (See also the Blue Book of Grammar and Punctuation)

-- Guidelines for written work: See MTS Brief Guidelines for Written Work and the Tyndale Writing Centre.
+- Guidelines for written work: See MTS Brief Guidelines for Written Work and the Research and Writing Guide.

 - Click for other Tyndale Web Resources for Academic Writing from the Tyndale Writing Centre.
 Please feel encouraged to contact the Tyndale Writing Centre for writing assistance.